Customizing Helm Charts

 Using a Custom Values File

-For more complex customizations, you can create your own values.yaml
+For more complex customizations, you can create your own values.yaml file and pass it to Helm during installation or upgrade.

-Creating a Custom values.yaml
+Creating a Custom values.yaml:

 Applying the Custom Values File: